-This 2020 eastern Pacific Hurricane Season Outlook is an official product of the National Oceanic and Atmospheric Administration (NOAA) Climate Prediction Center (CPC), and is produced in collaboration with hurricane specialists from the NOAA National Hurricane Center (NHC).
-The eastern Pacific hurricane region covers the eastern North Pacific Ocean east of 140°W and north of the equator.
+The 2021 eastern Pacific Hurricane Season outlook is an official product of the National Oceanic and Atmospheric Administration (NOAA) Climate Prediction Center (CPC), and is produced in collaboration with scientists from the NOAA National Hurricane Center (NHC).
+The eastern Pacific hurricane region covers the eastern North Pacific Ocean east of 140°W north of the equator.

 Interpretation of NOAA's eastern Pacific hurricane season outlook